souliss/souliss.github.io/_posts/articles/2019-10-31-sapp-update.md

   creditlink: https://github.com/souliss/soulissapp/releases/tag/2.3.2
 ---

 Updating soulissApp is both a pleasure and a pain.
-Proud of mantaining a 7 years old app, born under Android 2 _Gingerbread_ environment, it still takes some old legacy dependancy with it.
+Proud of mantaining a 7 years old app, born under Android 2 _Gingerbread_ environment, it still takes some old legacy dependancy with it and several spiderwebs.
 Hard to update and/or mantain, especially because of the earthquaking environment.
 But it still works, I "just" had to redo backgroud services and remove much legacy code.
 This new version is compiled **targeting sdk 29**, aka Q, Android 10, but the biggest changes came adapting to previous Android's major release.

 ![New permissions request modal](http://souliss.net/images/2019-10/Screenshot_permission.png)
 ![new settings screen](http://souliss.net/images/2019-10/Screenshot_settings.png)